eDO-community/eDO_automatic_controller/README.md

 ## How to write your own code ?

-The code written should only use the function given by the [EdoAbstractClass](https://github.com/Bracewind/eDO_automatic_controller/blob/b3949376dedb331be9029d6bc70fc3a187d9a434/src/edocontroller/edo_abstract_class.py#L7).
+The code written should only use the functions given by the [EdoAbstractClass](https://github.com/Bracewind/eDO_automatic_controller/blob/b3949376dedb331be9029d6bc70fc3a187d9a434/src/edocontroller/edo_abstract_class.py#L7).

 - The class EdoDummy is a stub used to test programs using the EdoAbstractClass
 - The class MoveitSimulator is used for controlling the robot with the simulator